 Portulaca comes from the Latin portula, meaning "little gate," for the top of the seed capsule that opens like a gate.

-Portulaca grandiflora is a low, fleshy, trailing perennial herb, attaining a height of 15 to 30 centimeters.
+Portulaca grandiflora is a low, fleshy, trailing perennial herb attaining a height of 15 to 30 centimeters. .
 Stems are slender and terete, prostrate or ascending, with hairy joints.
-Leaves are alternate, small, fleshy, clustered and 2 centimeters long.
-Flowers are showy, terminal, up to 3 centimeters across, subtended by clustered leaves.
-Petals are five, red, white, yellow, orange, or pink, opening in mid-morning and closing by mid-afternoon.
-Fruit is a small capsule, releasing tiny seeds when ripe.
+Leaves are small, thick and fleshy, clustered, up to 2 centimeters long, alternate or in small clusters.
+Flowers are showy, terminal, up t 3 centimeters across, subtended by clustered leaves.
+Petals are five, red, white, yellow or pink, opening in mid-morning and closing by mid-afternoon.
+Fruit is a small capsule, releasing seeds when ripe.

 - Petals have yielded free betalamic acid, together with betaxanthins.
 Tyrosine and 3,4-dihydroxyphenylalanine (DOPA) are precursors of betalain biosynthesis.
 (3)

 - Total ash and acid-insoluble ash contents were not more than 19% and 1% w/w, respectively.
 (6)

 - Phytochemical screening of aerial parts yielded sterols, carotenoids, polyphenolic acids, flavonoids, polysaccharides, reducing agents and triterpenoids. (see study below) (12)

 - Flowers only open in bright sunlight, not with overcase skies or at night.